Samuel Gee: Life

 Samuel Gee was born in London, where he spent his medical career.
 His father, William Gee, was a businessman but the family was not wealthy.
 He had two years of formal primary education, supplemented by home schooling.
 His secondary education was at the University College School, London.
 He went on to study medicine at the University College Hospital, gaining an MB in 1861 followed by an MD in 1865.

 Gee initially worked as a house surgeon at the University College Hospital.
 He moved to the Hospital for Sick Children, Great Ormond Street in 1865.
 His career progressed through house surgeon, assistant physician (1866), physician (1875) and finally consulting physician (1904).
-He worked at both Great Ormond Street Hospital, at St Bartholomew's Hospital and in private practice.
+He worked at Great Ormond Street Hospital, at St Bartholomew's Hospital and in private practice.
 At St Bartholomew's medical school, he was a demonstrator of morbid anatomy, lecturer on pathological anatomy and lecturer on medicine.
 He delivered the 1871 Goulstonian, the 1892 Bradshaw and the 1899 Lumleian Lectures.

 Gee was married to Sarah Cooper in 1875 with whom he had two daughters.
 He died suddenly, of a coronary occlusion, while on holiday in Keswick, Cumbria.